EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 1. Bob. licenses for web site tutorials and other matieral.
 Resolution: decide on license or lack of license for reuse.

+2. Phil Price is in town and has a time series decomposition model.
+I (Andrew) thought it could be fun to discuss, also this is an example of the sort of stat modeling discussion that we should be able to find a place for.

+3. Andrew.
+Office space options and plans for new hires.

 11/02